Former president of Ireland, Mary Robinson, has urged people to take three key steps to tackle climate change.

 “I salute her.
 Every day the news on climate change gets worse.
 This year the Mauna Loa Observatory in Hawaii detected atmospheric CO2 levels at 415.226ppm.
 The last time CO2 was that high was 3 million years ago, when global sea levels were much higher,” said Robinson

 “Time is of the essence.
 We need to mobilise.
 Greta is sixteen years old.
 She started [the movement] at fifteen.
-She sees Asperger’s as her strength, [a condition] which means she cannot nuance or change focus,” said Robinson.
+She sees Asperger’s as her strength, [a condition] which means she cannot nuance or change focus,” said Robinson, who remembers first seeing Thunberg as a lone figure with a sign and a backpack.

 “She cannot be faulted for the way she has drawn attention to the subject.
 We need that urgency, but we also need hope and positivity that corporations [are starting to take climate change seriously] and that technology is emerging.”